learn-co-curriculum/phase-1-review-strings-lab/README.md

 // Beware that new lines inside of a template literal will be preserved as new lines in the resulting string!"
 ```

+While, for most purposes, the choice of whether to use concatenation or string interpolation is primarily a matter of personal preference, JavaScript programmers tend to use string interpolation for all but the simplest of cases.

 Let's rewrite our `welcomeMessage` to use a template literal: